Nima (device): Limitations

-Nima Labs, Inc, the company behind Nima, communicates that Nima is a supplement and extra data point to what users are already doing to try and avoid gluten and peanut when eating out.
+Nima Labs, Inc, the company behind Nima, communicates that Nima is a supplement and extra data point to what users are already doing to try to avoid gluten and peanut when eating out.
 As quoted on the Nima packaging, "Nima test results are only representative of the sample and are not a guarantee of the entire dish.
 Use of this product should not replace education, medical advice, compliance with food labeling and adherence to avoidance strategies.
 Failure to use this product in accordance with the instruction could result in serious injury or death.
 Neither the Nima device or individual capsules are designed to be ingested or eaten."

 While Nima works on most food types, Nima's sensing technology has a few limitations, including detection of proteins in hydrolyzed and fermented foods for gluten.
 This is most challenging for gluten detection in the case of soy sauce and alcohol - Nima cannot detect gluten in soy sauce or alcohol.
 The peanut sensor also has limitations for some high concentrations of ingredients.
 The full list of limitations are published and linked on the Nima FAQs website.